Matveibos/rails_answers_and_guides/coffeescript_tutorial.md

 0. How you can install coffee_script?

        sudo npm install -g coffee-script
+0. How you can run coffee file?

+       coffee name_file.coffee
 1. How you can create sample function in CoffeeScript?

         hello = (name) ->